MicrosoftDocs/customer-insights/ci-docs/segment-builder.md

    |10021     | Contoso | 100K | [Abbie Moss, Ruth Soto]  | [CEO, Procurement manager]

    > [!NOTE]
-   > - **Project attributes** only work for tables that have a one-to-many relationship with the *Customer* or *ContactProfile* table.
+   > - **Project attributes** only work for tables that have a one-to-many relationship with the *Customer* or *UnifiedContact* table.
 For example, one customer can have multiple subscriptions.
-   > - If the attribute you want to project is more than one hop away from the *Customer* or *ContactProfile* table, as defined by the relationship, that attribute should be used in every rule of the segment query you are building.
+   > - If the attribute you want to project is more than one hop away from the *Customer* or *UnifiedContact* table, as defined by the relationship, that attribute should be used in every rule of the segment query you are building.
-   > - If the attribute you want to project is just one hop away from the *Customer* or *ContactProfile* table, that attribute doesn't need to be present in every rule of the segment query you are building.
+   > - If the attribute you want to project is just one hop away from the *Customer* or *UnifiedContact* table, that attribute doesn't need to be present in every rule of the segment query you are building.
    > - **Projected attributes** are factored in when using set operators.

 1. To save the configuration, select **Save** and then **Close**.
 The segment is in draft mode or inactive so you can make changes to the configuration before actually creating the segment.